richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 ## Genus

-To improve this word what i'm going to do is attempt to give it a more solid definition that matches the intent I understand of the word and is logically consistent with the knowledge I know as a seasoned programmer.
+To improve this word what i'm going to do is attempt to give it a more solid definition that matches the intent I understand of the word and is logically consistent with the knowledge I have as a seasoned programmer.
 How should we do this?
 A useful definition should follow aristotlean structure:

 1. Give the word (term)
 2. Identify the group which the term belongs to (genus)